dwkelly/DWK_sample_app/README.md

-# DWK_sample_app
-This is a sample java application used for demonstrating technologies.
+# Sample Java EE application
+The purpose of this repository is to serve as a personal reference.
+This is a Java application that can be hosted on an Wildfly 10.
+Technologies currently implemented in this repository:

++ Spring MVC
++ RESTful webservices via JAX-RS
++ Statless EJB
++ JPA

 ##Getting started